 Not eligible to vote?
 Not a problem!
 There are still many ways to become civically engaged.
-Students are members of the St. Olaf community and can contribute to political discussions regardless of their nationality and citizenship status.
+Students are members of the St. Olaf community and can contribute to on-campus political discussions regardless of their nationality and citizenship status.

 Take a look at the the ideas on the right for ways that non-U.S. citizen students can get engaged this electoral season!